Vietnam's ruling party chides leaders, signals reform

-HANOI (Reuters) - Vietnam’s ruling Communist Party has promised economic reforms and a restructuring of state firms and the banking system after a top-level meeting that criticized senior members, thought to include the prime minister, but left them in their posts.
+HANOI, Oct 16 (Reuters) - Vietnam’s ruling Communist Party has promised economic reforms and a restructuring of state firms and the banking system after a top-level meeting that criticised senior members, thought to include Prime Minister Nguyen Tan Dung, but left them in post.

 The central committee, the powerful body of more than 170 senior members of the Communist Party of Vietnam, “came to the decision not to discipline the collective of the Political Bureau and a comrade member of the Political Bureau”, the party said in a statement on its website late on Monday.

-Some analysts had forecast that Prime Minister Nguyen Tan Dung, in power since 2006, might be ousted.
-He has faced questions in parliament over a scandal involving Vinashin, a huge state shipbuilder he had championed but which almost collapsed in 2010 under $4.5 billion in debt.
+Some analysts had forecast that Dung, prime minister since 2006, might be ousted.
+He has faced questions in parliament over a scandal involving state group Vinashin, a huge state shipbuilder he had championed but which almost collapsed in 2010 under $4.5 billion in debt.

 Bloggers have accused him of greed, cronyism and economic mismanagement.
 The authorities have responded with a crackdown on dissent and three high-profile bloggers were recently jailed for up to 12 years for anti-state propaganda.

-The plenum urged that the business climate be improved and foreign investment encouraged, according to a report by the official Vietnam News Agency (VNA).
+The plenum urged that the business climate should be improved and foreign investment encouraged, according to a report by the official Vietnam News Agency.

 While it advocated the restructuring and renovation of the state-owned enterprises (SOEs), “the committee continued to affirm their core role”, according to the report.